vishwabettagere/teltonika-parser-extended/README.md

-# README #
+# Teltonika Parser Extended #

 Parsing teltonika binary data from device FMB0XX.
+This project is forked from teltonika-parser where it lacks the support for codec-8 extended protocol
-Right now supported Codec8, Codec8 extended and Codec7 format.
+Right now this project supports **Codec8, Codec8 extended and Codec7 format**.

 ### Installation ###